mvolkmann/blog/src/dart.md

 The `identical` function tests whether two values refer to the same object.
-By default the `==` operator performs the same test, but classes can override this to have a different meaning.
+By default the `==` operator performs the same test, but classes can override this to have a different meaning such as comparing object properties.
+The collection classes `List`, `Set`, and `Map` do not override the `==` operator.

 ## Importing packages